Your Dollars at Work

 Findlay City Schools created another pre-kindergarten classroom (one morning class and one afternoon class) serving up to 28 students at Washington Preschool.
 This was in addition to the pre-kindergarten classroom started through United Way funding in January 2015.
 The grants cover tuition, transportation, and lunch to the pre-kindergarten students.

 The Findlay-Hancock County Community Foundation provided grants totaling $179,000 that were awarded as follows: $35,016 to the Hancock County Educational Service Center; and $143,984 to the Findlay City Schools.

 United Way of Hancock County provided grants totaling $159,000 that were awarded as follows: $35,016 to the Hancock County Educational Service Center; and $123,984 to Findlay City Schools.

-United Way of Hancock County coordinated the annual Days of Caring event from April 27 to May 1, 2015.
-Each year, United Way recruits teams of volunteers from local businesses and companies to contribute four hours a day helping local nonprofit organizations with projects they may not otherwise be able to complete.
+United Way of Hancock County coordinates the Days of Caring volunteer event each spring.
+United Way staff recruits teams of volunteers from local businesses and companies to contribute four hours a day helping local nonprofit organizations with projects they may not otherwise be able to complete.
 The 2015 Days of Caring resulted in 1,075 volunteers completing 375 projects for 30 local organizations.
 The volunteers worked a total of 4,300 hours, providing nonprofit organizations in Hancock County with labor worth $92,278.
 The dollar figure is based on the most recent Ohio volunteer hourly dollar value of $21.46 per hour.
-The dollar amount is provided by Independent Sector, the leadership network for nonprofits, foundations, and corporations committed to advancing the common good.
+The dollar amount is provided by the Independent Sector, the leadership network for nonprofits, foundations, and corporations committed to advancing the common good.